linbokobza/Shift-scheduler/README.md

 ## 🎯 Overview

 A sophisticated shift scheduling system that automates workforce planning using **constraint programming** and **optimization algorithms**.
 The system respects complex constraints (availability, vacation days, labor laws) while maximizing fairness and coverage.

-### Business Problem Solved

-- **Manual scheduling** takes hours and often results in unfair distribution
-- **Hard to respect** all employee preferences and legal constraints
-- **No visibility** into schedule quality or constraint violations
-- **Difficult to track** changes and maintain audit logs

-### Solution

-An intelligent system that:
-1. ✅ Generates optimal schedules in seconds
-2. ✅ Respects 100% of hard constraints (availability, labor laws)
-3. ✅ Optimizes soft constraints (fairness, balance, preferences)
-4. ✅ Provides detailed warnings and quality metrics
-5. ✅ Maintains complete audit trail of all changes

 ---

 ## 🌟 Key Features